madamroger007/img-compression/README.md

 ---

-**Built with ❤️ using Next.js, Sharp, and AI-powered image processing**
+**Built with ❤️ using Next.js, Sharp, and modern web technologies**